-Aboriginal Approaches To Dispute Resolution in the Child Welfare System (ADR)
+“Original Pathways” Aboriginal Approaches To Dispute Resolution (A.D.R.)

 We may be able to help you in collaboration with your worker.
 Ask for a referral to the Aboriginal ADR process.
 IT’S YOUR RIGHT.